Local ServicesUrgent Help

 Getting help early when suffering from an eating disorder is really important.

-Many of us will be conscious of healthy eating and diet at times but if you have concerns about food and weight that are starting to have an impact on your everyday life, you may need some extra support.
+Many of us will be conscious of healthy eating and diet at times, but if you have concerns about food and weight that are starting to have an impact on your everyday life, you may need some extra support.

 We provide a city-wide service for young people and adults who need treatment and support for eating disorders such as anorexia or bulimia.
 Our specialist team of dedicated mental health professionals can help you explore your relationship with food and work with you to understand the best way to tackle your problems.